Symbol-LLM: Towards Foundational Symbol-centric Interface For Large Language Models: Approach

-\emph{Injection} stage purely focuses on grasping the symbolic knowledge.
-But we also expect Symbol LLM to maintain the capability in general tasks, to achieve balanced symbol and NL interfaces for interaction and reasoning.
-Therefore, we include both symbolic data and general instruction tuning data to this stage.

-Since symbolic knowledge is stored into LLMs through \emph{Injection} stage, only a part of symbolic data is required to help LLMs recall the knowledge.
-To this end, we randomly sample $\mathcal{D}_{s'}$ to obtain a subset $\mathcal{D}_{s''} \subset \mathcal{D}_{s'}$.
+\paragraph{Tuning Phase 2: Infusion Stage} In this stage, we randomly sample $\mathcal{D}_{s}$ to obtain a subset $\mathcal{D}_{s'} \subset \mathcal{D}_{s}$, the data are proportioned to ensure a fair distribution.
 They are combined with general instruction tuning data $\mathcal{D}_{g}$ to form the training set in this stage.

-We utilize the tuned weights $\theta_1$ from \emph{Injection} stage to initialize Symbol-LLM for the \emph{Infusion} stage.
-Similarly, the loss function to be minimized is based on MLE:
+The loss function to be minimized is based on MLE: